tremho/MistLift/doc/ESBuild and React support.md

 The `watch` property, if set `true`, will (very quickly) rebuild the bundle if there are changes made to any of the files it contains.
 Since this will update the corresponding file in the webroot, the browser refresh will signal according to that flag.

+#### Other ESBuild options within the "esbuild" section
+_since 2.2.0_

+The "esbuild" section above corresponds to the properties context of ESBuild, so in addition to `entryPoints`, and `outdir` (as shown above), other properties may be communicated for ESBuild use.
+Refer to the [ESBuild API](https://esbuild.github.io/api/) for a list of the options that might be configurable here.

+For example, you may wish to declare `"minify": true` to produce a minified bundle, or use `"sourcemap": true` to facilitate source code mapping that is helpful in browser-side debugging.

+Note that the `watch` property found within the esbuild section is for MistLift use only.
+This is not a normal ESBuild property.

+#### attaching the ESBuild bundle
 ESBuild will compile all the constituent files and put the output into the `webroot` folder (by default, or other directory if so named by the `outfile` property).
 You should then create an endpoint that uses this bundle, for example, `index.html`:
 ```html